Super-brawl-team/epsilon/poincare/doc/simplification.md

 ## Beautification

-This step basically undo early steps and projections in the following order :
+This step basically undo earlier steps in the following order:

 ### Restore complex format